gphoto2 — command-line gphoto2 client

 LD_DEBUG

-Set this to all
+Set this to all to receive

 lots of debug information regarding library loading on